 Sports wearable devices didn’t only change how individuals approach their training, they changed the whole industry.
 We’ve already talked about how IoT reshapes the fitness industry, but competitive sports is another story altogether.
 Today's referees across many sports and competitions use wearable technology to make better informed decisions.
 In association football, goal-line technology and video assistant referee (VAR) aid officials in making the right calls and maintaining control of the game.
 For instance, in situations where it's impossible to tell with the naked eye if a ball crossed the goal line, sensors and smartwatches are used to confirm the situation.

-Sensors can offer vital information on an athlete's performance even during the game.
+To understand the value of such devices for the industry, it’s worth looking at how wearables improve athletic performance.
+Sensors can offer vital data even during the game.
 A player's speed, distance traveled, and acceleration can all be tracked in real time using RFID chips or GPS trackers sewed into their kits.
 This data can be used by coaches to make important in-game decisions.
 For example, if a coach sees that a player traveled a lot, they may consider making a substitution.
 And after the game, the data is used to analyze the match not only by coaches, but also by fans and pundits on television.

 Finally, with wearable technology in sports, early indications of soft tissue damage can be quickly identified, allowing coaches to tweak athletes’ training programs.
 Potential concussions, brain trauma, overexertion, torn muscles and ligaments can all be foreseen with the help of impact monitor stickers.